 Dale Klapmeier is Co-Founder and Chief Executive Officer of Cirrus Aircraft, responsible for active oversight of the company.
 In 1984, Dale, along with his brother Alan, founded Cirrus in a barn on their parents’ rural farmland near Baraboo, Wisconsin.
-Their first design was the VK-30 homebuilt aircraft, which they introduced at the 1987 EAA Convention in Oshkosh, Wisconsin.
-From the brothers’ experience building and marketing the VK-30, they decided that safety and ease-of-operation would be at the forefront of all their future designs, and Dale had the goal of working to create a certified aircraft that his wife would feel comfortable flying in.
-Since then, Cirrus has revolutionized the general aviation industry with the use of composite materials, fully intergraded glass-panel cockpits, and whole-airframe ballistic parachute systems, a standard device on Cirrus aircraft that has saved nearly 150 lives to date.
+The Klapmeier brothers’ first design was the VK-30 homebuilt aircraft, which they introduced at the 1987 EAA Convention in Oshkosh, Wisconsin.
+From their experience building and marketing the VK-30, the brothers decided that safety, technological innovation and ease-of-operation would be at the forefront of all their future designs, and Dale had the goal of working to create a certified aircraft that his wife would feel comfortable flying in.
+Since then, Cirrus has revolutionized the general aviation industry with the use of composite materials, fully intergrated glass-panel cockpits, and whole-airframe ballistic parachute systems, a standard device on Cirrus aircraft that has saved more than 150 lives to date.

 Under the leadership of Dale and his team, Cirrus has been the largest producer of piston aircraft since 2013, delivering over 7,000 SR-series aircraft in 19 years of production.
 Today the SR22 remains the world’s best-selling GA airplane for the 16th year running.
 In 2016, Dale’s team completed the certification process for the first single-engine personal jet: the Vision SF50.
 With close to 600 orders from around the world, Cirrus is changing personal transportation once again.
 Dale has helped the company continue to expand beyond their Duluth, MN and Grand Forks, ND facilities, opening a new customer delivery center in Knoxville, TN.